EvictionLab/eviction-lab-website/docs/shortcodes.md

 img="born-evicted-chart.jpg"
 scale="135"
 title="Figure.
 Estimates of Association of Eviction With Infant Birth Weight Overall and by Subgroup" caption="Data are from court records and birth certificates in Georgia from 2000 to 2016.
-GED indicates General Educational Development." alt="Chart showing association of eviction birth weights by subgroup"
+GED indicates General Educational Development. alt="Chart showing association of eviction birth weights by subgroup"

 >}}
 ```